 Accuracy and validation

 Both Solcast & Solargis models have been independently validated using multiple locations globally.
-Solcast’s model has been compared with BSRN ground station measurements, available in the public domain.
+Solcast’s model has been validated at over 70 measurement sites, available in the public domain.
 You can request a copy of Solcast's validation report, and for further reading see error statistics for live and forecast data, and also for historical data and statistics.

 Data access + availability